pineman/psis/README.md

  * When we receive updates from remote clipboards, do we need to push them to the app?
 Or are they in charge of getting new stuff?

 ### Clipboard Protocol
+ * Exactly the same as the library protocol?

 ### Libary protocol
  * Between library and clipboard server